*Updated December 2022

 Specifically, we see the value of being connected within a company where the drive towards innovation is shared among the company employees.

-Katherine Redeka, executive director of the Rapid Learning Cycles Institute, highlights the important components required for any company’s team in order to create ‘pull’ to accelerate innovative ideas to market.
+Katherine Rebeka, executive director of the Rapid Learning Cycles Institute, highlights the important components required for any company’s team in order to create ‘pull’ to accelerate innovative ideas to market.

 From a macro perspective, much of the attention has been focused on domestic innovation policy and modern economic realities.
 In order for countries to help companies increase the level of innovation, it is necessary for government institutions to create a favorable environment for them.